Technologicat/unpythonic/doc/features.md

 For Python, conditions were first implemented in [python-cl-conditions](https://github.com/svetlyak40wt/python-cl-conditions/) by Alexander Artemenko (2016).

 What we provide here is essentially a rewrite, based on studying that implementation.
 The main reasons for the rewrite are to give the condition system an API consistent with the style of `unpythonic`, to drop any and all historical baggage without needing to consider backward compatibility, and to allow interaction with (and customization taking into account) the other parts of `unpythonic`.
-If you specifically need a condition system, not a kitchen-sink language extension, then by all means go for `python-cl-conditions`!

 The core idea can be expressed in fewer than 100 lines of Python; ours is (as of v0.14.2) 151 lines, not counting docstrings, comments, or blank lines.
 The main reason our module is over 700 lines are the docstrings.